hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 them for you.
 E.g., they will
 not let you delete a `user` without deleting their `posts`.

-Databases for analytics tend to use SQL and be tabular but non-relational.
+Databases for analytics tend to use SQL and be tabular but not relational.
 Several modern databases support a subset of SQL syntax and are not tabular.
 Here are some examples of major databases and their properties: